ivanpikulyk/kottans-frontend/README.md

 - The git add command is used to move files from the Working Directory to the Staging Index. git add <file1> <file2> … <fileN>

-- adds all files, directories and everything inside of those directories
+- adds all files, directories and everything inside of those directories<br>

 git add .

-- Bypass The Editor With The -m Flag
+- Bypass The Editor With The -m Flag<br>

 git commit -m "Initial commit"

-- git diff command can be used to see changes that have been made but haven't been committed, yet. git diff
+- git diff command can be used to see changes that have been made but haven't been committed, yet.<br>
+git diff

 - this file to your project in the same directory that the hidden .git directory is located.
-All you have to do is list the names of files that you want Git to ignore (not track) and it will ignore them.
+All you have to do is list the names of files that you want Git to ignore (not track) and it will ignore them.<br>

 .gitignore

-- run git log —oneline command to check briefly output with SHA and commit message git log --oneline
+- run git log —oneline command to check briefly output with SHA and commit message<br>
+git log --oneline

-- add an annotated tag
+- add an annotated tag<br>
 git tag -a v1.0 a87984

-- delete tag
+- delete tag<br>
 git tag -d v1.0

-- list all branches in the repository git branch
+- list all branches in the repository<br>
+git branch

-- create branch with name: "sidebar" git branch sidebar
+- create branch with name: "sidebar"<br>
+git branch sidebar

-- switch to sidebar branch and then git log —oneline or git branch commands could help to check active branch if there is not any specific configuration in shell prompt to check it.
+- switch to sidebar branch and then git log —oneline or git branch commands could help to check active branch if there is not any specific configuration in shell prompt to check it.<br>

 git checkout sidebar

-- this command will create branch: "alt-sidebar-loc" and has it pointing at the commit with the SHA 42a69f git branch alt-sidebar-loc 42a69f
+- this command will create branch: "alt-sidebar-loc" and has it pointing at the commit with the SHA 42a69f<br>
+git branch alt-sidebar-loc 42a69f

-- switch to another branch from sidebar and then it would be possible to delete sidebar branch with command which will force deletion, despite on commits with this branch
+- switch to another branch from sidebar and then it would be possible to delete sidebar branch with command which will force deletion, despite on commits with this branch<br>

 git branch -D sidebar

--Switch and Create Branch In One Command git checkout -b richards-branch-for-awesome-changes
+-Switch and Create Branch In One Command<br>
+git checkout -b richards-branch-for-awesome-changes

-- show all branches
+- show all branches<br>
 git log --oneline --graph --all

-- combine git branches
+- combine git branches<br>
 git merge <name-of-branch-to-merge-in>

-- NICE TIP: git diff in order to check what`s  going to be staged/committed!
+- NICE TIP: git diff in order to check what is  going to be staged/committed!

-- alter the most-recent commit 1) edit the file(s) 2) save the file(s) 3) stage the file(s) 4) run git commit --amend
+- alter the most-recent commit 1) edit the file(s) 2) save the file(s) 3) stage the file(s) 4) run git commit --amend<br>
 git commit --amend

-- reverse a previously made commit git revert <SHA-of-commit-to-revert>
+- reverse a previously made commit<br>
+git revert <SHA-of-commit-to-revert>

-- before erasing something, it is a good idea to create a backup git branch backup
+- before erasing something, it is a good idea to create a backup<br>
+git branch backup

-- erase commit, --mixed flag is default flag and it will move changes to the working directory., --soft flag is used, the changes are moved to the Staging Index! --hard flag is used, the changes are thrown out!
+- erase commit, --mixed flag is default flag and it will move changes to the working directory., --soft flag is used, the changes are moved to the Staging Index! --hard flag is used, the changes are thrown out! <br>

 ^ – indicates the parent commit (Moving upwards one commit at a time with ^)